 As these survival horror movies, go it’s all fairly standard stuff.
 20 minutes of insipid holiday stuff, a fuck ton of foreboding (red wine spilt in a swimming pool, very nice) and then it’s off to the races and the fact that the vast majority of the film’s brief run time is spend on the ocean floor is an original touch, lending the rather ludicrous premise a vague coat of reality.

 This comes with a price, of course.
 Having the balls to film your two principal leads under water in full visor diving masks may add to the overall “Oh Shit” feel to the situation but the film makers overplay the dialogue to almost comedic on-the-nose levels.
 The characters literally explain exactly what they’re going to to do before they do it and then do it while explaining what they’re doing.
-It grates a little and having characters wheeze “I’m so scared!” out loud at regular intervals is simply unnecessary.
-Your concept is sound, believe in it and so shall we.
+It grates a little in no time flat and having characters wheeze “I’m so scared!” out loud at very regular intervals is simply unnecessary – listen up filmmakers, your concept is sound, believe in it and so shall we.

 While this film is hardly an exercise in subtle restraint like The Witch or The Babadook, and goes for the more easy route of scaring the shit out of the audience periodically by having a huge fucking mouth lunge out of the dark, thankfully it does it pretty damn well and has some priceless popcorn spilling moments that are nastily effective (a shot ripped clean out of Pitch Black involving a flare that reveals what is exactly lurking in the darkness is fantastic).

 Yes, 47 Meters Down is vehemently a 3 star movie (and barely at that), but is one that wears it with pride which still has some rather grim surprises in it’s tail before the end credits roll.
 Maybe not worth paying top dollar for but worth a giggle if you’re armed with a Cineworld or Odeon card.